-April is a Media & Entertainment Tax Partner in Ernst & Young’s Los Angeles office and has 19 years of experience providing corporate tax accounting and tax planning services to private and public companies in the distribution, professional services, and media and entertainment industries.
-Additionally, April is the Director of the Ernst & Young Entrepreneur of the Year program for the Los Angeles area, and she is the West Sub-Area Community Engagement champion for the firm.
+April is a Media & Entertainment Tax Partner in Ernst & Young’s Los Angeles office and has 20 years of experience providing corporate tax accounting and tax planning services to private and public companies in the distribution, professional services, and media and entertainment industries.
+Additionally, April is the Director of the Ernst & Young Entrepreneur of the Year and the Entrepreneurial Winning Women programs for the greater Los Angeles area, and she is the West Sub-Area Community Engagement champion for the firm.
 Earlier in her career, April served as a Subject Matter Professional.

 April has a B.A. degree in business economics with an emphasis in accounting from the University of California, Santa Barbara and a master's degree in business taxation from the University of Southern California.
 April is active in her community and serves as an Advisory Trustee for the Greater Los Angeles Chapter of the ALS Association and is a member of United Way’s Women Leaders Steering Cabinet.